Australian Pharmaceutical Industries: History

 In 2018, API made a deal to acquire Clearskincare Clinics for $127.4 million, initially taking a 50.1 per cent stake in the company and increasing to 100 per cent by the end of September 2021.

 API was acquired by Wesfarmers for A$774 million in March 2022.
 API acquired the Silk Laser Clinics business in November 2023.

 Senior management

-The directors of API are as follows:
+At the time of acquisition the directors of API were as follows: